Nevada drops opposition to T-Mobile-Sprint merger

 The commitments to Nevada from T-Mobile/Sprint include:

-— 5G coverage for 64 percent of Nevada’s population within three years of the close of the merger.
-And within six years, the network will be required to cover 94 percent of the state’s population, including 83 percent the residents who live in Nevada’s rural areas.
+■ 5G coverage for 64 percent of Nevada’s population within three years of the close of the merger.
+And within six years, the network will be required to cover 94 percent of the state’s population, including 83 percent of rural Nevada residents.

-— For six years, T-Mobile will offer Nevadans low-priced plan options of unlimited talk, text and at least two gigabytes of data for $15 month, and a five-gigabyte plan for $25 per month.
+■ For six years, T-Mobile will offer Nevadans plan options of unlimited talk and text and at least 2 gigabytes of data for $15 month, and a 5-gigabyte plan for $25 per month.
 The data in both plans will also increase incrementally to “nearly double” the initial amount.

 — All current T-Mobile and Sprint retail employees will receive an offer of employment from the new T-Mobile with comparable wages.
 The company will also maintain the Sprint call center in Las Vegas that employees 450 people for at least six years.